koenrane/KR-new-site/content/Essays/Bruce Wayne and the cost of inaction.md

 Bruce giggled at that.

 “We'll need to learn more physics before I can tell you the math, but it basically says that the universe gets messier over time.
-In a sense, you have to work to clean things up.
+In a sense, you have to work to clean things up.”

 “This is important for how your body works.
-Your body is like… a computer, only it's so complicated that biologists have only *just begun* to figure out the wiring and code.
+Your body is like… a computer, only it's so complicated that biologists have only *just begun* to figure out the wiring and code.”

 “The cells of your body are highly ordered.
 To make sure they're running the right program, your cells have to catalyze the right chemical reactions in the right proportions, at the right times, in response to all sorts of situations.
 Your genes lay out an exacting recipe for all of this, but the real complexity comes from your brain.
 Your brain is way more complex than a train.
 Do you remember what I mean by ‘complex', Bruce?”